Home Cocktails Ordinary Drink Gin Cooler

 Common Mistake

-A common mistake is using too much powdered sugar, which can overpower the drink's refreshing qualities and make it overly sweet.
+A common mistake is adding too much powdered sugar, which can overpower the drink's refreshing qualities.

 Frequently Asked Questions